YukisCoffee/hitchhiker/README.md

+# ⚠️ ATTENTION! ⚠️

+### This project is deprecated.

+I am now currently working on a larger project with a lot more progress and support.
+Please check out [Rehike](//github.com/Rehike/Rehike) if you are interested in a similar project that will actually go somewhere.

 # Hitchhiker InnerTube Frontend

 A frontend for the InnerTube/YouTubeI API, designed after YouTube's 2013 Hitchhiker.
 Written in PHP 7. **Heavily work in progress, I do not recommend use at the moment.**